The Contrarian Take: How To Argue Halloween III is the Best Halloween Movie (Besides The Original)

 Halloween II is effective, but unoriginal, and (let’s be honest) very hokey in spots.
 (Bring up the Michael Myers hot tub scene, and ask them to find the seriousness involved in Michael Myers letting his hand stay on the woman’s shoulder like that to pretend he was the boyfriend.
 I blame that scene for some of the absurdity that followed in previous sequels.
 Make sure you bring this up).

-Halloween IV is my personal favorite of the sequels, mainly because it tried to do something different initially with the younger heroine; I also love the final showdown in the boarded-up house.
-But, it is still a pretty sloppy movie with a really dumb Michael Myers mask.
-The mask is what you will focus on of course in claiming it is worse than any of the “killer” masks you see in III.
+Halloween IV is my favorite of the sequels, mainly because it tried to do something different initially with the younger heroine; I also love the showdown in the boarded-up house.
+But it is still a pretty sloppy movie with a dumb Michael Myers mask.
+Of course, you will focus on the mask, claiming it is worse than any of the “killer” masks you see in III.

-The Legacyquel will be your toughest challenge.
-It is universally liked by horror fans and Halloween fans.
+The Legacyquel will be your most formidable challenge: horror fans and Halloween fans universally like it.
 Your counter will be that it is indeed liked, but not loved, by these same fans.
-Contrast how many facebook groups and reddit threads are devoted to Halloween 3 compared to the legacyquel, for example.
-Also make sure to point out it is pretty much a mashing of different elements of I,II, and IV, outside of the opening scene.
-There’s not much unique in this movie, besides being a bit more feminist.
+Contrast how many Facebook groups and Reddit threads are devoted to Halloween 3 compared to the legacyquel.
+Also, make sure to point out that it is pretty much a mashing of different elements of I,II, and IV, outside of the opening scene.
+There’s not much that's unique in this movie, besides being a bit more feminist.

-(At this point, you’re winning the argument, and make sure you announce this to your friends.
-But, if you need a few more arguments to run up the score, bring up these points)
+(At this point, you’re winning the argument; announce this to your friends.
+But if you need a few more arguments to run up the score, bring up these points.

 Conal Cochran is a unique villain with actual lines to deliver, unlike Michael Myers, a villain who has zero redeeming qualities, is slaughtering millions of children for the heck of it, and gives one of the great horror movie villain speeches of all time.
 (Bonus points if you can recite this speech from memory)

 Its merchandise is selling like hotcakes currently.
-Would this happen if the movie wasn’t good?
+Would this happen if the movie weren’t good?

-It has an iconic, and I mean iconic, commercial jingle (challenge your friends to not have this stuck in their head after hearing it 5 straight times).
+It has an iconic, and I mean iconic, commercial jingle (challenge your friends not to have this stuck in their head after hearing it five straight times).
 Ask your friends to name one thing iconic from any of the Halloween sequels.
 Be prepared for lots of silence and hand waving.

 Closing Argument

-Defense lawyers will often speak about how when you are defending a client that looks guilty based on the evidence, your best case will be to try and put someone, or something, else on trial, to distract the jury.
+Defense lawyers will often speak about how, when defending a client who looks guilty based on the evidence, your best case will be to try to put someone, or something, else on trial, to distract the jury.
 In the case of Halloween III, you will put Hollywood and movie audiences on trial.

-You will concede that Halloween III had its flaws, along with pretty much every other Halloween sequel.
-But also bring your friends back to the world of the early 80s.
+You will concede that Halloween III, like almost every other Halloween sequel, had flaws.
+But also, bring your friends back to the world of the early 1980s.
 John Carpenter was never interested in continuing the story of Michael Myers.
 He wanted to tell stories about Halloween.
-Halloween III was a completely fresh take on the holiday, with an original script, characters, and a brand new soundtrack (which as discussed before, is almost as good as the original).
+Halloween III was a fresh take on the holiday, with an original script, characters, and a brand new soundtrack (which, as discussed before, is almost as good as the original).

-Most importantly, as you brought up earlier, Halloween III was about making the actual holiday of Halloween terrifying.
-The Halloween franchise also revolved around Halloween, but it was really about making a singular character terrifying.
-The brilliance of Halloween III, you will argue, is the build up to Halloween night, where a singular act of terror will happen, and the heroes are merely powerless to stop it, thanks to commercialism!
+Most importantly, as you mentioned earlier, Halloween III was about making the actual holiday of Halloween terrifying.
+The Halloween franchise also revolved around Halloween, but it was about terrifying a singular character.
+The brilliance of Halloween III, you will argue, is the build-up to Halloween night, where a singular act of terror will happen, and the heroes are merely powerless to stop it, thanks to commercialism!

-Ask your friends where we ended up doing what “the people” wanted in making 11 sequels, telling the same story about Michael Myers over and over again.
+Ask your friends where we ended up doing what “the people” wanted in making 12 sequels, telling the same story about Michael Myers repeatedly.
 You likely won’t get many good answers, if any.
-That’s ok, you can add in a “That’s a rhetorical question” for effect if needed (always a winner).
+That’s ok.
+You can add “That’s a rhetorical question” for effect if needed (always a winner).

-You can use the following speech verbatim if you want, or customize to your talking patterns
+You can use the following speech verbatim if you want, or customize it to your talking patterns.

 “Halloween III was the original Last Jedi.
 Everyone came into this movie expecting Michael Myers because the marketing of this movie didn’t trust John Carpenter.
-The movie was panned in large part because audiences were greedy.
-Two movies of Michael Myers weren’t enough; they were close minded to any new concepts surrounding the holiday.
-Audiences wanted the familiar, nostalgia-bait, just like how they were entering Last Jedi.
-Last Jedi was a great movie as a stand-alone product, but had problems with the audience because the audience was expecting a heroic Luke Skywalker.
-The Star Wars franchise will never be the same since, as evidenced by the fact that almost all its resulting programming as been featured around nostalgia bait.
+The film was panned in large part because audiences were greedy.
+Two movies of Michael Myers weren’t enough; they were close-minded to any new concepts surrounding the holiday.
+Audiences wanted the familiar, nostalgia-bait, just like how they were entering The Last Jedi.
+The Last Jedi was a great movie as a stand-alone product, but it had problems with the audience because the audience was expecting a heroic Luke Skywalker.
+The Star Wars franchise will never be the same since, as evidenced by almost all its resulting programming being featured around nostalgia bait.

 And then,

-In reality, the case will never be rested.
-Since you brought up the Last Jedi, you will likely start fresh new debates about whether that was a good movie or not.
+In reality, the case will never rest.
+Since you brought up The Last Jedi, you will likely start fresh debates about whether that was a good movie.
 And that’s ok.
 You’ve accomplished your job.
-You made your friends see Halloween III in a new light, and some may actually revisit the movie.
+You made your friends see Halloween III in a new light, and some may revisit the movie.
 Most will probably never waver from their lifelong love of Michael Myers, and that’s ok.
-In life, its better to present opposing views and stretch the minds than stay in your bubble and be comforted in group think.
+It's better to present opposing views and stretch the mind in life than stay in your bubble and be comforted in groupthink.

-If they don’t agree, just grab the nearest mask, and sing “Happy happy Halloween, Halloween, Halloween, Happy Happy Halloween, Silver Shamrock”.
+If they don’t agree, grab the nearest mask and sing “Happy Happy Halloween, Halloween, Halloween, Happy Happy Halloween, Silver Shamrock.”